MapCollaboration/NangaParbat/doc/GitHubHowToClone.md

 # GitHubWiP
+author: Chiara Bissolotti

 This is a test file to check if the following procedure was successful.
-Tha aim of the procedure is to obtain a private repository (now temporarily called PalmTree-FruIT but to become NangaParbatWiP maybe in the future) that can communicate with the public NangaParbat to ``push`` and ``pull`` changes.
+Tha aim of the procedure is to obtain a private repository (to become NangaParbatPrivate) that can communicate with the public NangaParbat to ``push`` and ``pull`` changes.

 If this file arrives to the original NangaParbat repository through a pull request, then the procedure worked, at least for the ``push`` case.
+- If this file arrives to the original NangaParbat repository through a pull request, then the procedure worked, at least for the ``push`` case.
+The ``push`` procedure was successfully tested by doing what is reported in the previous line.
+- The ``pull`` procedure described in the following was also tested and it works.
+NangaParbatPrivate had fallen behind NangaParbat, as we worked on the public repository, and I brought NangaParbatPrivate up to speed with NangaParbat using the four lines of code under 'To pull new chages form the public repo' in the next section.
+There were few conflicts, highlighted by git during the pulling procedure, and I handled them as it is normally done in github repositories (``git checkout`` of the selected files).

 ## Procedure followed
 From:  https://stackoverflow.com/questions/10065526/github-how-to-make-a-fork-of-public-repository-private or